zolrath/wemux/README.md

     same tmux session.

 ## How To Install
   Git clone this repo to your desired location.
-We'll assume that's .wemux in your user home directory.
+The rest of this readme will oprate under the assumption you'll place it in wemux in your /usr/local/share directory.

-    git clone git://github.com/zolrath/wemux.git ~/.wemux
+    git clone git://github.com/zolrath/wemux.git /usr/local/share/wemux

-  wemux on Linux has no stderr redirection until the tmux/epoll error is fixed.

-  Move or symlink the `wemux` file into your $PATH such as `/usr/local/bin/`, being sure to use the full path if creating a symlink.
+  Link the `wemux` file into your $PATH such as `/usr/local/bin/`, being sure to use the full path.

-    ln -s /Users/YOUR_USER_NAME/.wemux/wemux /usr/local/bin/wemux
+    ln /usr/local/share/wemux/wemux /usr/local/bin/wemux

   **IMPORTANT**: Copy the wemux.conf.example file to /etc/wemux.conf